 - Translation of documents into English, if necessary

 The following forms are required to be completed in order to obtain a K-1 Fiance visa:

 - I-129F, Petition for Alien Fiance(e) – (Required)This needs to be completed for the Beneficiary and children of the Beneficiary.
 Original hard copy mailed to USCIS with supporting documentation and fees.

 - G-1145, E-Notification of Application/Petition Acceptance-(Optional)- This form is for the Petitioner or applicant in order to receive an electronic notification (email) that USCIS has received the application.
 Thus, this is a good thing to do as it gives you your USCIS number.

-Refer to the USCIS Stage (K-1) page of our site for detailed information on when, where and how to submit these forms and supporting documentation.
+Refer to the USCIS Phase (K-1) page of our site for the forms and detailed information on when, where and how to submit these forms and supporting documentation.